mkaszubowski/reefpoints/source/posts/2016-07-26-how-to-bisect-ember.md

 github: martndemus
 summary: "Learn how to use Git's bisect command with Ember.js as the example"
 published: true
-tags: git, bisect, javascript, ember
+tags: git, javascript, ember
 ---

-I'm writing this tutorial because I ran into a problem with Ember.js the other day.
+I'm writing this tutorial because I ran into a problem, while working on an addon, with Ember.js the other day.
 The problem was that the test suite did not pass anymore on Ember.js' canary build channel, while it used to pass before.
 After debugging the problem I wanted to find out which commit in Ember.js did break the tests.
 Thanks to [Robert Jackson](https://twitter.com/rwjblue), who pointed me to a [GitHub comment](https://github.com/emberjs/ember.js/issues/13846#issuecomment-234133694), I've been able to use `git bisect` to find the commit that introduced the issue and [report](https://github.com/emberjs/ember.js/issues/13888) it.

 ### What bisect does